Jukebox History 1888-1913

 principle by Horace Leonard Short, the pioneer

-of flight, and Sir Charles Algernon Parsons in 1898 and 1902,
+of flight, and Sir Charles Algernon Parsons in 1898 and

-led through the opening amplified air-waves were directed through the horn.
+receptacle was led through the opening amplified air-waves

-Another kind of amplification somewhat like the pneumatic one was used by Fortophon in
+pneumatic one was used by Fortophon in

 Concerning

-manufacturers had searched for years for a stable rejector
+coin shutes the manufacturers had searched for years

-that could detect false coins and token for use in various coin-op amusement
+for a stable rejector that could detect false coins and token for use in

-machines.
-The first company to introduce a special music token for coin-op
+various coin-op amusement machines.
+The first company to introduce a special

-phonographs was in fact the New York Phonograph Company in 1890 (token for the
+music token for coin-op phonographs was in fact the New York Phonograph Company

-Albert K. Keller styled phonographs).
-However, a good and reliable rejector was not available until Thomas Vincent Skelly developed and patented his version in 1907.
-Another
+and reliable rejector was not available until Thomas Vincent Skelly developed

-even more reliable type was developed by German born mechanical engineer Henry Koch, who sold
+by German born mechanical engineer Henry Koch, who sold

 the patents to The Regina Music Box Company of Rahway, New Jersey.
-The coin rejector by Henry Koch was used in the successful Style
+The coin

-100 Automatic Reginaphone produced in 1905 until
+rejector by Henry Koch was used in the successful Style 100 Automatic Reginaphone produced in 1905 until 1911 and the

-1911 and the following Hexaphone models, Style
+following Hexaphone models, Style 101

-acoustic era.
-The 6-selection Hexaphone
+era.
+The 6-selection Hexaphone introduced by

-introduced by Regina in 1909 and produced until 1921 (Hexa-prefix
+Regina in 1909 and produced until 1921 (Hexa-prefix from Greek meaning

-from Greek meaning Six) was probably the most popular 'nickel-in-the-slot'
+Six) was probably the most popular 'nickel-in-the-slot'

 phonograph of the acoustic era on the American market with a production run of